topherCantrell/ZoeBoard/Zoe.md

 **Zoe Virtual Machine Byte Codes**
 ```
 OP is three bytes.
-One byte is used for flags.
-Two bytes are used for value.
+The first byte contains flags.
+The next two bytes are the value.
 If the flags byte is 1 then the value is the index of a variable.
 If the flags byte is 0 then the value is a signed constant.

 01 NN OPOPOP                          ; Variable assignment: [NN] = OP
 02 NN OPOPOP MM OPOPOP                ; Math expression: [NN] = OP operator OP (mm: 0=+, 1=-, 2=*, 3=/, 4=%)